PrismMods/QuartzBot/knowledge.md

 A: Saveable named setting profiles you can switch between (create, rename, delete; middle-click to set a default).

 **Q: Does it update itself?**
 A: It has a built-in updater — Check for Updates, view notes, Install, Skip, or Undo an update from the Updates section.
+But this may break time to time so check the discord for more accurate updates.

 **Q: Can I import settings?**
 A: Yes, there's an Import option (Interop) for bringing in settings.